google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.md

 You can enable these features for a page by including the `Content-Security-Policy` or `Content-Security-Policy-Report-Only` header in the response sent from your server.
-Additionally, `Content-Security-Policy` (but **not** `Content-Security-Policy-Report-Only`) can be set using a `<meta>` tag in the `<head>` section of your page.
+Additionallyyou can set `Content-Security-Policy` (but **not** `Content-Security-Policy-Report-Only`) using a `<meta>` tag in the `<head>` section of your page.
 See examples in the following sections.

-CSP is useful for many things outside of its mixed content uses, you can find more information about other CSP directives at the following resources:
+CSP is useful for many things outside of its mixed content uses.
+Information about other CSP directives is available at the following resources:

 * [Mozilla's intro to CSP](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy)
 * [HTML5 Rocks' intro to CSP](http://www.html5rocks.com/en/tutorials/security/content-security-policy/)
 * [CSP playground](http://www.cspplayground.com/)
 * [CSP spec](http://www.w3.org/TR/CSP/)

-Note: Browsers enforce <b>all</b> content security policies they receive.
+Note: Browsers enforce <b>all</b> content security policies that they receive.
 Multiple CSP header values received by the browser in the response header or
-<code>&lt;meta&gt;</code> elements are combined and enforced as single policy;
+<code>&lt;meta&gt;</code> elements are combined and enforced as a single policy;
 reporting policies are likewise combined.
 Policies are combined by taking the intersection of the policies; that is to say, each policy after the first can only further restrict the allowed content, not broaden it.